 Earn trusted and recognised credentials:

-- Get a Certificate of Completion to validate your competencies and skills in UX UI Design
+- Get a Certificate of Completion to validate your competencies and skills in Service Design

-You’ll have 6 months access to all course materials, enabling you to study at your own pace and fit your development around your busy lifestyle.
+You’ll have 6 months access to all course materials, enabling you to study at your own pace.
 Complete the course in a few weeks, or over the full 6 months – it’s up to you.

 The course content takes approximately 60-80 hours.
-This timeframe includes working through the learning materials, tackling the course activities, finishing your assessments, creating your final project and communicating with your Course Expert.
+This timeframe includes working through the learning materials, tackling the course activities, finishing your assessments, creating and presenting your final project, and communicating with your Xi Expert.

 What you'll learn

 Understand the basics of service design and its value in solving complex problems.
 Learn about the nuances that differentiate the closely aligned disciplines of Service Design, CX and UX.

 - Understanding Service Design, Human Centred Design and the Double Diamond framework